BounceSecurity/www/_posts/2024-01-28-What-is-my-motivation-What-should-be-yours.markdown

 However, I felt strongly enough about this and was passionate enough to push through and pull all of this together.
 And then stick with it when things got harder later on.
 I was determined that this was valuable content and that I wanted to do the work to get this released.

+### Your motivation

+The bottom line of this section is that building a course from scratch, marketing it and then finally delivering it is going to be a long and tricky road.
+If you are not used to teaching or presenting then it may also take you out of your comfort zone and you may need to skill up in areas you previously were not used to such as public speaking.
+Make sure you are passionate enough about this path before you get started.

-#### The financial aspect
+#### Next post: The financial aspect

 My motivation for this was certainly not money.
 A lot of the time spent putting this together was in working time when we didn't have a full project load so the time was available any way.
 The course revenue has covered back some of the time we put into the course, but probably not all.
 On the other hand, the experiences it led to certainly had value as well.

-In the next blog post, I'll go into slightly more detail on the financial aspect.
+In the next blog post, I'll go into much more detail on the financial aspects of training.